 - Immunotherapy: This therapy utilizes the patient’s own immune system to combat warts.
 This therapy can be used if warts remain despite other remedies.
 One sort of immunotherapy involves employing a chemical, for example, diphencyprone (DCP), to warts.
 A mild allergic reaction happens around the treated warts.
 This reaction may cause warts to go away.

 The shots can boost the body’s immune system, which gives the body the ability to resist the virus.

 There’s no cure for the wart virus.
 This means that warts can return at precisely the exact same site or look in a new spot.

 Sometimes, it appears that new warts appear as quickly as old ones go away.
-This happens whenever the old warts drop virus cells to the skin until the warts have been treated.
-This permits new warts to grow around the first warts.
+This happens whenever old warts drop virus cells to the skin until warts have been treated.
+This permits new warts to grow around first warts.
 The best way to stop this is to get Dr. Harold F. Farber, MD to treat fresh warts as soon as they look.

 WARTS: TIPS FOR MANAGING

 Warts can often be treated at home.
 The following explains when you may safely treat warts in your home and when you need to see a dermatologist.

 You can get some wart remedies without a prescription and care for warts yourself.
 This could be sufficient to eliminate warts.
 The one issue with self-treatment is that you might mistake another kind of skin growth to get a wart.
 Some skin cancers look like warts.

 You need to see a dermatologist when you have: